This is my Thrivecart review a few months after purchasing it for my business.

 Thrivecart integrates with the most popular membership platforms out there.
 So as long as you use one of those platforms being supported, you will have no trouble here.

-While in terms of design – you will have no problems creating your checkout pages on Thivecart and connecting them on your WP pages.
+While in terms of design – you will have no problems creating your checkout pages on Thivecart and connecting them to your WP pages.

 You would simply create a ‘Buy’ button on your page and link that to a cart page.
 Alternatively, you can embed the cart directly into the page via an HTML code.